jinhangjiang/morethansentiments/README.md

 A medium blog is here: [MoreThanSentiments: A Python Library for Text Quantification](https://towardsdatascience.com/morethansentiments-a-python-library-for-text-quantification-e57ff9d51cd5)

+**If this work was helpful in your work, feel free to cite it as**

+- Jinhang Jiang, & Srinivasan, Karthik.
+(2022).
+MoreThanSentiments: Text Analysis Package.
+Zenodo. https://doi.org/10.5281/zenodo.6853352

 ## Installation

 The easiest way to install the toolbox is via pip (pip3 in some